yuanqing/figmake/README.md

 > A tiny CLI for making simple [Figma plugins](https://figma.com/plugin-docs/)

-- Write your plugin in vanilla Javascript
+- Write your plugin in HTML, CSS and vanilla JavaScript
-- Generate a plugin HTML file from three separate files: `ui.html`, `ui.scss`, `ui.js`
+- Stitches together `ui.html`, `ui.scss`, and `ui.js` into a single HTML file for your plugin UI
-- Inline image assets into the generated HTML file
+- Automatically inlines any image assets into the generated HTML file

 ## Goals